Laxilef/OTGateway/README.md

    - PID
    - Equithermic curves - adjusts the temperature based on indoor and outdoor temperatures
 - Hysteresis setting (for accurate maintenance of room temperature)
-- Ability to connect an external sensor to monitor outdoor temperature (DS18B20)
+- Ability to connect an external sensors to monitor outdoor and indoor temperature ([compatible sensors](#compatible-temperature-sensors))
 - Emergency mode.
 If the Wi-Fi connection is lost or the gateway cannot connect to the MQTT server, the mode will turn on.
 This mode will automatically maintain the set temperature and prevent your home from freezing.
 In this mode it is also possible to use equithermal curves (weather-compensated control).
 - Automatic error reset (not with all boilers)
 - Diagnostics:
-  - The process of heating the coolant for heating: works / does not work
+  - The process of heating the coolant for heating: works/does not work
-  - The process of heating water for hot water: working / not working
+  - The process of heating water for hot water: working/not working
   - Display of boiler errors
   - Burner status: on/off
   - Burner modulation level in percent